-Of Nordic origin, Ahlswede roughly translates to eel tribesman or eel hunter.
-For millennia Ahlswedes have fished eel in the frigid waters of what is today called “Northern Europe.”
+Ahlswede roughly translates into eel tribesman or eel hunter.
+For millennia, Ahlswedes have fished eel from frigid Nordic waters.

 Eels are a “soft-finned osseous fish, strongly resembling snakes in external appearance” (OED).
-Living in earth’s fresh bogs, raging rivers, pristine lakes, and saline seas, the eel is the aquatic doppelgänger to the anthropomorphic Western symbol of terrestrial evil: The snake, a mythological symbol of evil, deception, darkness, and chaos.
+Living in earth’s fresh bogs, raging rivers, pristine lakes and saline seas, the eel is the aquatic doppelgänger to the anthropomorphization of Western evil: The Snake, a mythological symbol of deception, darkness, and chaos.

-Skimming the anaerobic skin of land’s alien, sister ecosystem – where life lives by different laws – an Ahlswede hunts the delectable mystery and brings it home to feed his family and tribe.
+Skimming the anaerobic skin, the alien sister ecosystem to the land of men, where life lives by different law, an Ahlswede hunts the delectable, mysterious fish to bring home to his tribe.